CurtisGRJones/Cpp-Neural-Network/README.md

 ## Running Intructions

-While in ./build yyou can run the following
+While in ./build you can run the following

 ```
 ./Overlord //Play Game